SalishSeaCast/docs/code-notes/nemo-code.rst

 NEMO-code Repository Evolution
 ******************************

-These notes described the evolution of the Salish Sea MEOPAR project `NEMO-code`_ repository.
+These notes describe the evolution of the Salish Sea MEOPAR project `NEMO-code`_ repository.
 They are a narrative guide to the Mercurial log and diffs that can be obtained from the repository itself or via the Bitbucket interface.

 .. _NEMO-code: https://bitbucket.org/salishsea/nemo-code